 Federal Pell Grant:

 The amount of this grant varies according to the student's need as determined by the federal needs analysis, and is available to all students who qualify.
-Once Pell funds are paid, additional Pell funds will not be disbursed for increased enrollment.
+Once Pell funds are paid, additional Pell funds will not be disbursed for increased enrollment in the same semester.
 You can only receive Pell funds at one college during each term you are enrolled.

 Lifetime Eligibility Limit for Pell Grant (LEU)